 This condition presents as a bony growth beneath and on the side of the tongue.
 You may have one growth or multiple growths, and they can develop on one side of your mouth or on both sides.
 While it’s usually asymptomatic, this condition can sometimes cause problems.
 If you wear dentures, the growth can interfere with the fit of your lower denture.
 Your denture may be uncomfortable and may not stay in place.
 The soft tissues that cover the growth can also become ulcerated in some cases.
 While mandibular torus symptoms are harmless, the most common are the following:

 Even if your growth is without symptoms, it needs to be evaluated by your dentist.
 If your dentist confirms that your growth is torus mandibularis, he may recommend not treating it.
 That is because these benign growths should usually remain undisturbed.
 However, if your growth is painful or is interfering with your dentures, surgical removal may be performed.
 Surgery is an option when the tori begin to interfere with speech.
 Or in the case of using a dental denture, your dentist could consider surgery because the overgrowth bone will interfere with denture placement.
 A visit to your dentist is necessary for a complete diagnosis.
 For the surgery, depending on the bone growth and where it is located, a dental professional can remove the growth with traditional surgical tools or with newer methods, like lasers.

 Do you have any questions about mandibular tori?
-Call Westermeier Martin Dental care to schedule an appointment with your dentist 716-508-4547 or request an appointment online.
+Call Westermeier Martin Dental care to schedule an appointment with your dentist 716-508-4547.